desert

 1. What is a natural sandstone arch?

-The Colorado Plateau that spans across four different states - Colorado, New Mexico, Arizona, and Utah - used to be covered with sea water.
+The Colorado Plateau which spans four different states - Colorado, New Mexico, Arizona, and Utah - used to be covered with seawater.

-Eventually, the water evaporated, and underground salt, compressed into a soft bedrock, eroded by wind, ice and high temperatures into what is now known as arches, spires, mesas and other weathered features of different colours and shapes that draw millions of people per year into the American Southwest.
+Eventually, the water evaporated, and underground salt was compressed into a soft bedrock, eroded by wind, ice and high temperatures into what is now known as arches, spires, mesas and other weathered features of different colours and shapes that draw millions of people per year into the American Southwest.

-This process continues to these days carving new arches from a soft bedrock and let the old ones collapse.
+This process continues to carve new arches from a soft bedrock and let the old ones collapse.

 The most famous arches include Landscape Arch, the longest natural arch in the world spanning 306 ft / 93 m from base to base.

 Double Arch is my favourite one.
-A short trail takes you inside its huge dome, so you really feel like you are in a cathedral.
+A short trail takes you inside its huge dome, making you feel like you are in a cathedral.

-Most arches are red or orange in colour due to a high concentration of iron in rock.
+Most arches are red or orange due to a high concentration of iron in the rock.

 2. Arches National Park experiences cold and snowy winters.